 Furthermore, it’s not only in final arrangements that good records must be kept.
 Consider how much more time-consuming it would be if you needed to get a replacement birth certificate or social security card.
 In my day job as a financial coach, I usually meet with clients who are in financial crisis.
 I’ve seen firsthand how a missing social security card or other document prevents them from receiving much needed public benefits in a timely matter.
 Unfortunately, during a financial crisis, it is often easier to leave the mail unopened and pretend the bills aren’t there than it is to face the bills head-on.
 This leads to a lack of good financial records.
 I cannot tell you how many individuals I have assisted in organizing piles and piles of documentation.
 Bills have been thrown aside, property renewal letters trashed, and personal identifying information lost that could have easily fallen into the wrong hands.

 All of this to say: Keeping good records of your important documents is crucial.
 Whether it be to lend a hand to your loved ones, or just to aid yourself in the mundane, make sure that you are covered with accurate and organized records.
 After all, what good is having that documentation if you can’t find it when it really counts?

 So what can we do?
 Let’s GET ORGANIZED!

 Consider creating a “Financial First-Aid Kit,” as I like to call it.
-Get a binder, or use some other organizational system, so that if something were to happen to you today, that binder would provide someone the important documents to settle your affairs.
+Get a binder, or use some other organizational system, ( I personally use these folders!) so that if something were to happen to you today, that binder would provide someone the important documents to settle your affairs.
 Some basic examples of items for your Financial First-Aid Kit are:

 - Personal identification